statebait/dev-cheatsheet/README.md

 # Developer Cheatsheet

-A collection of handy commands I've found during developments.
+A collection of handy commands I've found during development.

 ## Table of Contents